deusdat/travesedo/README.md

 The input and top level attributes of the response keys follow idomatic, lowercase names.
 For example, ArangoDB returns "isSystem" when working with collection meta data as part of its root document.
 The driver will convert this to :is-system.
-The driver will not convert
+The driver will not convert keys within a result collection.

 ## License